meitingi2005/cyoa/date/heart-attack.md

 Oh no!
-You got a heart attack from the horror movie.
+You got a heart attack from a horror movie.

 [Go to the hospital](../hospital.md)